Best Light Bulbs For Home Office

 Is Warm Or Cool Light Better For Office?

 This means that if you have a higher color temperature or a warmer light color in your home office, you get to achieve a higher level of focus and concentration.
-CFL and LED lights are the best types of bulbs offering high color temperatures although LED ones are more energy-efficient and friendlier on the eyes.
+CFL, Full-Spectrum and LEDs are the best types of bulbs offering high color temperatures although LED ones are more energy-efficient and friendlier on the eyes.

 When trying to figure out the lighting placements in your home office, you should also account for the amount of natural light that you are getting overall.